williampollet/yaml_to_json_kata/readme.md

 ### Credits

-Thanks to [LaLibertad](https://github.com/lalibertad) for providing the translations test set ! [ref](https://github.com/lalibertad/consul/tree/master/config/locales)
+* Thanks to [LaLibertad](https://github.com/lalibertad) for providing the translations [test set](https://github.com/lalibertad/consul/tree/master/config/locales)
+* Thanls to [sunny](https://github.com/sunny) for the design of the flat translation format